annakonkina/DA_22_yandex_games_project/README.md

 The goal of this project was to analyse the data and determine potentially successful games in order to plan advertising campaigns.

 This work is a part of my data analytics course on Yandex.

+Both English and Russian .ipynb can be found in the repository.